3-Step Guide to Drafting Your Employee Engagement Survey

 Add 2 Qualitative Questions

-Although we talked about the risks of asking too many qualitative questions, we still see a ton of value in asking for qualitative feedback in the right way.
-When we say the “right way”, we mean that your questions should lead to constructive feedback that can be used to devise an action on.
+Although there are risks associated with asking too many qualitative questions, there is still a ton of value in asking for qualitative feedback in the right way.
+Your qualitative questions should lead to constructive feedback that can be used to devise an action on.
 After all, nine out of ten times your people are the ones with the answers, so why not take their advice into account when your team is crafting action plans.

 Below are two examples of “focused” qualitative questions: